Home » Recipes » Desserts » Gluten-Free Quick Breads » Gluten-Free Barmbrack Loaf

 Instructions

-• Soak the raisins overnight: In a medium bowl, place raisins, 2 tea bags, and 1 1/2 cup boiling water.
-Let this steep for about 10-12 hours
+• Soak the raisins overnight: In a medium bowl, place raisins, 2 tea bags, and 1 ½ cups boiling water.
+Let this steep for about 10-12 hours.

 • After soaking the raisins, drain the tea and reserve ¼ cup.
 Remove the tea bags.

-• Preheat oven to 350° F degrees and lightly grease a 9×5 loaf pan and line the bottom with parchment paper.
+• Preheat oven to 350°F degrees, lightly grease a 9×5 loaf pan, and line the bottom with parchment paper.

-• In a medium bowl combine the almond flour, arrowroot, baking powder, and salt and whisk to combine.
+• In a medium bowl whisk together the almond flour, arrowroot, baking powder, and salt.

 • In a large bowl, whisk together the eggs, applesauce, coconut sugar, and tea.
 Stir in the raisins.
 Add the dry ingredients to the wet mixture and stir until just combined.